fbpx Skip to Content

 What Else Damages Tomato Plant Stems

-Even if there’s visible damage to the stems of your tomato plant, you’re not necessarily dealing with any sort of pest.
+Even if there’s visible damage to the stems of your tomato plant, you’re not necessarily dealing with any pest.

-If your tomato plant stems are damaged, but you haven’t seen any signs of pests, it’s possible that something else is causing the damage.
+If your tomato plant stems are damaged but you haven’t seen any signs of pests, something else may be causing the damage.

 Strong winds can cause the stem of your tomato plant to bend, causing damage that may look like a bite.